 Applications take forever to fill out.
-Recruiters take forever to call you back.
+Recruitment agents take forever to call you back.
 Companies take forever to contact you (if they even actually do contact you).
 Interview schedules get stalled when a vital decision maker goes out of town.
 The list goes on.

 These delays are annoying for nearly every job seeker.
 But for those who can ill-afford a slow-paced search, they can be torture.
 So what can you do to accelerate your job search?

 Try a few of these ideas on for size:

 Understand that the people who land the most interviews are those who make it easy for the resume reviewer to quickly connect the dots between "Here's what we need" and "Here's what this candidate could walk through our doors and deliver."
 The easier you make this for decision makers, the better the odds that you'll land an interview.
 Realize that no one is going to connect the dots for you.
 This is your job.